ewaldhorn/ewaldhorn/README.md

 Oh my hat is Vanessa picking on my dumb profile again?
 Hello Vanessa!

 ### Language stats for public code repos
-This is interesting if you find it interesting, but really boring if you don't.
+This is interesting if you find this kind of thing interesting, but really boring if you don't.

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=ewaldhorn&layout=compact"/>